jwellik/vdapseisutils/README.md

 Pending tasks:
 - CCMatrix: Create, save, load, and plot cross correlation matrices.
-- Waveform statistics: E.g., compute Frequency Index for a Catalog of events and compare results across events
+- Waveform statistics: E.g., compute Frequency Index for a list of Stream objects and compare results across events.
+- SwarmMPL: MatPlotLib routines for [Swarm](https://volcanoes.usgs.gov/software/swarm/index.shtml)-like plots (Helicorders, waveform traces, spectrograms, spectra).
+- DataSource: A wrapper for ObsPy Clients with a more universal usage (automatically determines Client type).

 ## Installation
 This package is not quite ready yet for installation with pip.
 Instead, download the repository and add it to your path before running other Python code.